wfailla/un-orchestrator/NFs/dpdk/example/README.md

 ## DPDK-based example VNF

-This folder contains the instructions to build a simple network function that exchanges packets with the virtual switch through the DPDK rte_rings.
+This file contains the instructions to build a simple network function that exchanges packets with the virtual switch through the DPDK rte_rings.

 When the VNF receives a packet on the interface 'i', it destination MAC address is modified and the packet is sent sent